 All About Columbian Coffee Beans

-Colombian coffee, as the name suggests, is grown in Colombia.
+The Colombian bean, as the name suggests, is grown in Colombia.
 Colombian coffee is grown using Arabica beans, and is treasured for its light, flowery taste that coffee lovers adore.

-Colombia is the perfect place to grow Arabica coffee.
+Colombia is the perfect place to grow coffee.

 Colombian coffee is also hand-picked, so only the perfectly ripened beans get harvested, dried, and ground to make your warming brew.